Error-331/code_tests/docs/bible/links.md

 The Strong Man - October 9 (Our trust is in God, and we are, therefore, never in danger of being overcome by the demonic world; God is faithful);

 Gathering or Scattering? - October 10 (The way to be for Jesus is to surrender to Him; We are God's fellow workers);

+Seven Other Spirits - October 11 (Today, be resolute to walk in the light; Do not let the Devil in);

+The Blessed - October 12 (Luke 11:28);